FasterXML/jackson-datatype-jsr310/README.md

 more ambiguous integer types are read as fractional seconds without a decimal point if `READ_DATE_TIMESTAMPS_AS_NANOSECONDS` is enabled (it is by default), and otherwise they are read as milliseconds.

-Some exceptions to this standard serialization/deserialization rule:<br />
+Some exceptions to this standard serialization/deserialization rule:
 * [Period](http://download.java.net/jdk8/docs/api/java/time/Period.html), which always results in an ISO-8601 format
-because Periods must be represented in years, months, and/or days.</li>
+because Periods must be represented in years, months, and/or days.
-* [Year](http://download.java.net/jdk8/docs/api/java/time/Year.html), which only contains a year and cannot be represented with a timestamp.</li>
+* [Year](http://download.java.net/jdk8/docs/api/java/time/Year.html), which only contains a year and cannot be represented with a timestamp.
-* [YearMonth](http://download.java.net/jdk8/docs/api/java/time/YearMonth.html), which only contains a year and a month and cannot be represented with a timestamp.</li>
+* [YearMonth](http://download.java.net/jdk8/docs/api/java/time/YearMonth.html), which only contains a year and a month and cannot be represented with a timestamp.
-* [MonthDay](http://download.java.net/jdk8/docs/api/java/time/MonthDay.html), which only contains a month and a day and cannot be represented with a timestamp.</li>
+* [MonthDay](http://download.java.net/jdk8/docs/api/java/time/MonthDay.html), which only contains a month and a day and cannot be represented with a timestamp.
 * [ZoneId](http://download.java.net/jdk8/docs/api/java/time/ZoneId.html) and
-[ZoneOffset](http://download.java.net/jdk8/docs/api/java/time/ZoneOffset.html), which do not actually store dates and times but are supported with this module nonetheless.</li>
+[ZoneOffset](http://download.java.net/jdk8/docs/api/java/time/ZoneOffset.html), which do not actually store dates and times but are supported with this module nonetheless.
 * [LocalDate](http://download.java.net/jdk8/docs/api/java/time/LocalDate.html),
 [LocalTime](http://download.java.net/jdk8/docs/api/java/time/LocalTime.html),
 [LocalDateTime](http://download.java.net/jdk8/docs/api/java/time/LocalDateTime.html), and